viere61/GenerativeMoodTracker/README.md

   ```sh
   npx expo start
   ```
-  Scan the QR code with Expo Go app on your device
+  Scan the QR code with Expo Go app on your device (If you got "No useable data found" on your iPhone, press s in terminal, then try to scan again)

 ### 7. Deploy to Railway (optional)
 1. Create a Railway account